Table of Contents

 Without going into fancy terminology, a tamper is a device that pushes ingredients down toward the proximity of the blade.

 In recipes with even moderate amounts of liquid, a tamper isn’t a necessity.

 But on recipes that have little to no liquid, this becomes an essential tool.

 Pre-programmed controls help users make a particular recipe over and over again with consistency because it turns on the blade at predetermined intervals.

 Most mid-level to high-end blenders have this feature.
 And it’s something to look at if you make a specific type of dish every day.

 This is also is a useful feature to have for restaurant owners who are looking for a tool that can make recipes like soup with a level of consistency expected by their customers.

 Another thing to consider when buying budget blenders is the length of the warranty.
 For brands like Nutribullet and Ninja only have a one year warranty.
 The good news is Amazon offers extended warranties to all of these brands if you want more peace of mind.

 Our Pick: Oster Versa 1400

 Early generation Oster blenders always had one of those heavy glass jars that weigh like a small dumbbell.
-And while these glass jars resist heat well, the weight can put a strain on your wrist and hands.
+And while these glass jars resist heat well, the weight can put a strain on the wrist and hands.

 Thanks to advancements in technology their newer blenders now have lighter pitchers made from BPA-free plastic.

 The Oster Versa represents a new generation of Oster Blenders that come with plastic pitchers.

 Variable speed is available through a big knob at the middle.
-It has 3 pre-programmed settings that offer hands-free convenience for making smoothies, soup, or dips.
+It has three pre-programmed settings that offer hands-free convenience for making smoothies, soup, or dips.

 What type of user does an Oster Versa fit?